-As already stated, the Hahajima Island Group is the only area where the endemic Bonin honeyeater currently distributes.
-They have been observed on Hahajima and two satellite islands: Imotojima and Mukohjima.
-The island group is also an important habitat for Carduelis sinica kittlitzi, an endemic subspecies of oriental greenfinch.
+As already stated, the endemic Bonin honeyeater has only been observed on Hahajima and two satellite islands in the Hahajima Island Group: Imotojima and Mukohjima.
+The island group is also an important habitat for Oriental greenfinch (Carduelis sinica kittlitzi), an endemic subspecies.

-This island group is designated as an IBA, because of its importance as the habitat of the endemic Bonin honeyeater and of Columba janthina nitens, a restricted-range species.
+This island group is designated as an IBA, because of its importance as the habitat of the endemic Bonin honeyeater.